nginxinc/nginx-gateway-fabric/docs/guides/upgrade-apps-without-downtime.md

-# Using NGINX Kubernetes Gateway to Upgrade Applications without Downtime
+# Using NGINX Gateway Fabric to Upgrade Applications without Downtime

-This guide explains how to use NGINX Kubernetes Gateway to upgrade applications without downtime.
+This guide explains how to use NGINX Gateway Fabric to upgrade applications without downtime.

-Multiple upgrade methods are mentioned, assuming existing familiarity: this guide focuses primarily on how to use NGINX Kubernetes Gateway to accomplish them.
+Multiple upgrade methods are mentioned, assuming existing familiarity: this guide focuses primarily on how to use NGINX Gateway Fabric to accomplish them.

-> See the [Architecture document](/docs/architecture.md) to learn more about NGINX Kubernetes Gateway architecture.
+> See the [Architecture document](/docs/architecture.md) to learn more about NGINX Gateway Fabric architecture.

-## NGINX Kubernetes Gateway Functionality
+## NGINX Gateway Fabric Functionality

 To understand the upgrade methods, you should be aware of the NGINX features that help prevent application downtime: graceful configuration reloads and upstream server updates.

 ### Graceful Configuration Reloads

-If a relevant Gateway API or built-in Kubernetes resource is changed, NGINX Kubernetes Gateway will update NGINX by regenerating the NGINX configuration.
-NGINX Kubernetes Gateway then sends a reload signal to the master NGINX process to apply the new configuration.
+If a relevant Gateway API or built-in Kubernetes resource is changed, NGINX Gateway Fabric will update NGINX by regenerating the NGINX configuration.
+NGINX Gateway Fabric then sends a reload signal to the master NGINX process to apply the new configuration.

 We call such an operation a reload, during which client requests are not dropped - which defines it as a graceful reload.